Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### $k$ Parameter Estimation

-As per Section 2.2 of the associated research paper, the parameter $k$ was estimated to be 0.74 for an $s$ value of 0.22 m and 0.90 for an $s$ value of 1.5 m.
+The electrical circuit for these measurements was established and simulated to acquire the meter readings ZmedLP M following the procedures detailed in Section 2.2. the parameter k was estimated to be 0.69 for an s value of 28.5 cm.
 The COMSOL models used by the authors are attached and named **rod_1.5_he_k.mph** and **vrod_1.5_two_sphere_k.mph**.
 The graph below depicts the fluctuation of the parameter $k$ about the increasing distance $s$ between the turbine and the horizontal electrodes.

 <img src="https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation/assets/96079504/f3d72683-0fc8-4b29-bddf-039e2b4e0f16" width="400" height="300">

 ### Results

-The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of 1.39 ± 0.12%, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
+The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of of 1.75 ± 0.20 %, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
 It is important to mention that an measurement error propagation study was carried out to address measurement uncertainties.

 ### Table of Results